AlexisJehan/DsvMender/README.md

 }
 ```

-Finally here is the result we got for our example:
+Finally, here is the result we got for our example:
 ```
 "Release", "Release date", "Highlights"
 "Java SE 9", "2017-09-21", "Initial release"